BerkAydemirn8n/BerkAydemirn8n/README.md

 ### ⚽ AI Sports Digest
 An AI-powered workflow that collects sports news, removes duplicates, summarizes and scores stories, and delivers a daily personalized newsletter by email.

+📸 **Receipt Radar**
+An AI-powered OCR workflow that reads receipt and invoice photos, extracts structured data (amount, date, merchant, category), and saves them to Notion — built almost entirely with no-code nodes.

 ### ✈️ AI Travel Planner *(Coming Soon)*
 An intelligent travel planning assistant that creates personalized travel itineraries using AI.